glethuillier/Jawbone/README.md

 We suggest a solution [here](https://glthr.com/cj/).
 This unofficial solution has been done almost entirely manually (we just developed a tool to detect hidden quotes to assist with this process).

-- `jawbone.json` should contain the complete corpus (see below)
+- `jawbone.json` corpus from original edition (in the public domain)
 - `unofficial_solution.json` contains the solution suggested [here](https://glthr.com/cj/)

 ## Install

-First, complete the `jawbone.json` file to contain all pages (for our analysis, we used the 1934 edition).

-Then install the dependencies:
+Install the dependencies:

 ```
 python3 -m venv venv